ernestwidjaja/HoloMemberApp/README.md

 # HoloMemberApp
-This application is a submission for Dicoding Android Intermediate.
+This application is a submission for Dicoding Android Jetpack Compose.
 Using Holodex API https://docs.holodex.net/ to show Holo member

 ## Features